 A comprehensive plan provides coverage for legal liabilities as well as protection against own damage.
 During an accident, it isn’t only a third person that suffers damages and injuries.
 The rider also faces the same.
 With the help of a comprehensive insurance plan, these damages are covered by the insurance company.
 The damages can be due to flood, lightning, cyclone and other natural calamities, alongside human-induced events like riots, vandalism, and even theft.

-Moreover, comprehensive plans also provide the facility to customise the coverage of your electric vehicle insurance, using add-on features:
+Moreover, comprehensive plans also provide the facility to customise the coverage of your electric vehicle insurance

 - Zero-depreciation add-on is a popular cover that eliminates the impact of depreciation, which reduces the compensation during a claim.

 - Another nifty add-on to consider is the 24X7 roadside assistance cover that can aid in times of vehicle breakdowns.